 Get Access Token

-The Core API uses the OAuth 2.0 protocol.
+CORE APIs use the OAuth 2.0 protocol.
 It is simple and more straightforward to use for authentication and authorization.
-Developers can start using the Core API almost immediately.
+Developers can start using the APIs almost immediately.

-Step 1: Direct your user to our authorization URL.
+Step 1: Direct your users to our authorization URL.

 Available scopes include: